 Just so we’re clear on my expertise in pricing, last year my clients invested $6,821 – $18,482 with me, with an average spending of $11,379.15 in an area where the average price paid for a photographer is $4,000-$5,500.

 Don’t mistake my rattling off my prices as saying that you should be charging that much.
 I’m not.
-When you’re creating pricing and packaging, how high the number is doesn’t actually matter.
+When you’re learning how to create wedding photography packages and pricing, how high the number is doesn’t actually matter.
 That’s like saying money solves financial problems.
 It doesn’t.
 Mismanaging money can happen with $10 or $1,000,000.

-Here are my 3 Favorite Pricing Rules that I’ve used to create my wedding photography packages.
+Here are my 3 favorite wedding photography pricing rules that I’ve used to create my photography packages.
 They’ll help you structure your packages so they make sense and make you money.
 Photography and profit, my favorite kind of cake.